Cory Ash, PT shares insights on Infrared Video Goggles

 More about BPPV

-BPPV is one of the most common causes of vertigo – that sudden sensation that you are or your environment is suddenly moving .
+BPPV is one of the most common causes of vertigo – that sudden sensation that you or your surroundings are suddenly moving.
 About fifty percent of elderly people who complain of dizziness are likely suffering from BPPV.
 It is usually triggered by specific changes in head position.
 Symptoms are very short in duration, typically lasting less than one minute.
 Very small crystals called otoconia become dislodged from the utricle and find their way into the semi-circular canals of the ear – where they are not supposed to be.

 While not life-threatening, BPPV can increase chance of falls, which can be detrimental to an older patient’s quality of life.